yhzhu99/COMP9501-Final-Project/README.md

 ## ✨ Core Features

+-   **Web-Based Interface**: A user-friendly Streamlit-based WebUI for easy interaction with the HealthFlow system through your browser.
 -   **Meta-Level Evolution**: Goes beyond simple tool use by synthesizing successful task executions into a durable strategic knowledge base (`experience.jsonl`), allowing it to improve its high-level planning over time.
 -   **Modular Multi-Agent System**: A robust architecture of specialized agents for Planning (`MetaAgent`), Execution (`ClaudeCodeExecutor`), Evaluation (`EvaluatorAgent`), and Reflection (`ReflectorAgent`).
 -   **Knowledge Bootstrapping**: A `train_mode` to build an initial, high-quality experience base from curated problems with reference answers, addressing the "cold start" problem.